Contents of Education

 Social Sciences: -Social Sciences deals with collective life and the relationship between individuals and society.
 The major branches are sociology, political science, and economics.

-Professional Sciences: -Professional Sciences deals with individuals’ professions necessary for human survival/quality of life.
+Professional Sciences: -Professional Sciences deal with individuals’ professions necessary for human survival/quality of life.
 The major branches are medicine, engineering, and commerce.

 Islam accepts the scientific classification of knowledge.
 However, it proposed a broader taxonomy of knowledge for humanity:-

 First, Absolute versus Dubious Knowledge.
-The absolute knowledge is based on some scientific facts or given through some reverent personality (i.e., prophets) in the Revealed Book’s shape (e.g., Quran).
-The dubious knowledge is based on subjective analysis (e.g., the theory of psycho-analysis proposed by Freud.).
-Second, Fruitful verses Fruitless Knowledge.
-The fruitful knowledge benefits humanity (e.g., natural sciences, biological sciences, social sciences, and professional sciences.), while fruitless knowledge is of no use for humanity (e.g., occult sciences).
+Absolute knowledge is based on scientific facts or given through some reverent personality (i.e., prophets) in the Revealed Book’s shape (e.g., Quran).
+The dubious knowledge is based on subjective analysis (e.g., the theory of psychoanalysis proposed by Freud.).
+Second, Fruitful versus Fruitless Knowledge.
+Fruitful knowledge benefits humanity (e.g., natural sciences, biological sciences, social sciences, and professional sciences.), while fruitless knowledge is useless to society (e.g., occult sciences).

-3. Aspects of Knowledge: -A peace of knowledge can be broken into three categories or has three aspects – Declarative, Procedural & Conceptual.
+3. Aspects of Knowledge: -A piece of knowledge can be broken into three categories or has three aspects – Declarative, Procedural & Conceptual.

-Declarative Knowledge: -It is knowledge about something, e.g., the structure of the body, the structure of a computer, the format of earth, and parts of speech.
+Declarative Knowledge: -It is knowledge about something, e.g., the structure of the body, the form of a computer, the format of the earth, and parts of speech.
 It deals with WHAT type of questions.

 Procedural Knowledge: -It is knowledge about the procedures and sequences.
-It narrates and explains procedures & sequences of any compiled information or data.
-That is, it deals with HOW & WHEN type of questions.
-For example, HOW computer is manufactured or used WHEN computer is ready to use or sale.
+It narrates and explains practices & arrangements of any compiled information or data.
+That is, it deals with HOW & WHEN types of questions.
+For example, HOW the computer is manufactured or used WHEN the laptop is ready to use or sale.

 Conceptual Knowledge: -It is knowledge of concepts working behind the declarative and procedural knowledge.
-It is an abstract aspect of knowledge.
-In conceptual knowledge, the relationship among concepts is also discussed.
+It is an abstract aspect of learning.
+In conceptual understanding, the relationship among ideas is also discussed.
 It deals with WHY type of questions.
-For example, the mathematical concepts and their relationship with each other provide a basis for the working of computer hardware or software.
+For example, the mathematical concepts and their relationship with each other provide a basis for working computer hardware or software.

 C. WISDOM

-Knowledge enables us to understand the realities of things (i.e., Divine Scheme of Creation, Natural System of Growth, natural forces, and history), and wisdom equips us with abilities to utilize the realities for the benefit of self and others.
-According to Islam, wisdom is a higher-level attribute; it comes after knowledge.
+Knowledge enables us to understand the realities of things (i.e., Divine Scheme of Creation, Natural System of Growth, natural forces, and history), and Wisdom equips us with the ability to utilize the realities for the benefit of self and others.
+According to Islam, Wisdom is a higher-level attribute; it comes after knowledge.
 Wisdom is bestowed when the Will of God replaces man’s will, and human understanding is fully exploited.
-Thus, wisdom is based on knowledge and intellect.
+Thus, Wisdom is based on knowledge and intellect.
 Let us quote a verse to make it clear:

 “He bestows wisdom upon whom He will, and whosoever is granted wisdom, he is indeed granted abundant good, and none accepts admonition except men of understanding.”